apple/apple_rules_lint/README.md

 You must load and configure the linting framework before anything else.
-This is because later rulesets that depend on the linting framework will attempt to ensure that linters are configured by registering no-op implmentations of lint configs.
+This is because later rulesets that depend on the linting framework will attempt to ensure that linters are configured by registering no-op implementations of lint configs.
 You can do this by:

 ```py
 # WORKSPACE